-Over the past five years, the State of Kansas has provided up to $5 million per year to The University of Kansas Cancer Center to support and maintain NCI designation.
-This funding allows the MCA to provide up to 50 percent in matching funds for Kansas members' annual dues and help enhance members' clinical trials infrastructure, outreach efforts and education programs.
+Over the past five years, the State of Kansas has provided up to $5 million per year to The University of Kansas Cancer Center to support and maintain National Cancer Institute designation.
+This funding allows the MCA to provide up to 50 percent in matching funds for Kansas members' annual dues and help enhance members' clinical trials infrastructure, outreach efforts, and education programs.

 Individuals and organizations can show their support for advancing cancer prevention, early detection, treatment, and survivorship in the Heartland through MCA's Outreach and Education Endowment Fund.